40 Years of Conservation

 Cost: Free

-RSVP: coming soon!
+RSVP: Coming soon!

 40th Anniversary Event: PBS Wisconsin Panel Discussion & Film Sneak Peek – Milwaukee

 Join us at Havenwoods State Forest for a behind the scenes look at the upcoming release of a PBS Wisconsin’s exciting and ambitious documentary highlighting the people across our state who dedicate their lives to conservation.
-We’ll hear from the director, writers, and producers as they share their process and stories of partnership with NRF experts in the field.
+We’ll hear from the producers as they share their process and stories of partnership with NRF experts in the field.
 Enjoy light refreshments, sweets, and the company of fellow nature enthusiasts as we celebrate 40 years of conservation, exploration, and environmental education.

-When: Saturday, October 24th (time TBD)
+When: Saturday, October 24 (time TBD)

 Where: Havenwoods State Forest, 6141 N Hopkins Street, Milwaukee, WI – 53209